veltzer/demos-linux/src/exercises/cpp/const/exercise.md

     * `get_diagonal_length`
     * `get_circumference`
     You decide on the prototypes.
-* Use const as much as possible
+* Use const as much as possible.
 * Demonstrate the use of your class.